25 healthy breakfast ideas for kids (12 months to 3 years)

 If your toddler loses consciousness or experiences multiple symptoms, seek immediate medical attention.
 Sometimes your child may not be allergic to a type of food but may instead have an intolerance or sensitivity:

 • Lactose intolerance.
-Your toddler can’t digest dairy products properly and may complain of a stomach ache, look bloated, and/or have diarrhea.
+Your toddler can’t digest dairy products properly and may complain of a stomachache, looks bloated, and/or has diarrhea.

 • Food sensitivity.
 Your toddler could be sensitive to food dyes, additives, or preservatives in store-bought foods and may show signs of asthma.

-The good news is that egg, milk, wheat, and soy allergies are usually outgrown.
 Most children outgrow any food allergies by the time they turn 5 years old.
 Peanut, tree nut, and seafood allergies may take longer.
 Speak with your healthcare provider if you think your child may have a food allergy, intolerance, or sensitivity.
-The provider can perform tests to make a diagnosis, as well as advise you on how you can modify your child’s diet and what to do if you notice the signs of an allergic reaction.
+They can perform tests to make a diagnosis, as well as advise you on how you can modify your child’s diet and what to do if you notice signs of an allergic reaction.

 FAQs at a Glance